Spirit-Wise Seattle Classes 2018 and 2019

 Shamanism exists today as the substratum of most if not all cultures and it exists because the relationships between the helping and compassionate spirits and people continue to exist.
 All of us have some sensitivities, abilities and capacities that will allow us to approach life shamanistically.
 The reward for reaching for the compassionate spirits is that they reach back to us and help and enrich our lives.

 Modern shamanism is alive and thriving.
-Ann Drucker in Boulder, Christina Pratt in Oregon, Sandra Ingerman in New Mexico and I in Seattle, are part of the current crop of shamanic practitioners who are blending the old with the new to practice and teach an updated form of shamanism that speaks and lives in congruence with the 21st century.
+Ann Drucker in Boulder, Simon Buxton in England, Christina Pratt in Oregon, Sandra Ingerman in New Mexico and I in Seattle, are part of the current crop of shamanic practitioners who are blending the old with the new to practice and teach an updated form of shamanism that speaks and lives in congruence with the 21st century.

 Many people are discovering that connecting to and relating with the Helping Spirits is not confined to shamans, but is available to all of us in varying degrees.
 There is a resurgence of interest in shamanism as well as a remarkable rise in classes on many different types and aspects of shamanic healing and practices.
 As one practitioner laughingly and lovingly said, "It is in our DNA!"